yguitton/training-material/topics/galaxy-interface/tutorials/onedata-getting-started/tutorial.md

 centers and data providers that host heterogeneous storage resources.
 The virtual file system is POSIX-compatible and based on a classic structure of directories and files.
-The virtualized data can be access using multiple interfaces: Web GUI, REST API, CDMI API, fuse-based POSIX mount, Pythonic libraries, or S3.
+The virtualized data can be access using multiple interfaces: Web GUI, REST API, CDMI API, fuse-based POSIX mount, Python libraries, or S3.
 Regardless of the interface, the user gets the same, unified view of all his data.

 ![Onedata virtual FS](../../images/onedata-getting-started/onedata-virtual-fs.png)